 Upon admission and while in their first year, students in the chemistry or physics graduate programs may petition their department for admission to the interdisciplinary program in chemical physics.
 The philosophy underlying the program is that the solution to contemporary problems must increasingly be sought not within a single traditional specialty but from the application of different disciplines to particular problems.
-Students in the program will pursue a course of study and research that will familiarize them with both the Physics and Chemistry departments and, in particular, with those areas of overlapping interest that we broadly categorize as chemical physics.
+Students in the program will pursue a course of study and research that will familiarize them with both the Physics and Chemistry Departments and, in particular, with those areas of overlapping interest that we broadly categorize as chemical physics.

-The Chemistry Department participates in an interdisciplinary program of graduate study in molecular biophysics with the departments of Molecular Biology and Biochemistry (MB&B), Biology, and Physics.
+The Chemistry Department participates in an interdisciplinary program of graduate study in molecular biophysics with the Departments of Molecular Biology and Biochemistry (MB&B), Biology, and Physics.
 The program provides a course of study and research that overlaps the disciplinary boundaries of chemistry, physics, biology, and molecular biology and is designed for students with an undergraduate background in any one of these areas.
-Students in the program are enrolled in one of the participating departments and fulfill canonical requirements of the department.
+Students in the program are enrolled in one of the participating departments and fulfill canonical requirements of that department.
 In addition, they take advanced courses in molecular biophysics and pursue dissertation research with one of the faculty in the program.
 Centerpieces of the program are the weekly interdepartmental journal club in molecular biophysics and an annual off-campus research retreat.
 Both activities bring together students, research associates, and faculty from all participating departments and foster interdisciplinary collaborative projects.

-Students interested in this program may indicate their interest on the application for admission to the Chemistry, MB&B, Physics, or Biology departments.
+Students interested in this program may indicate their interest on the application for admission to the Chemistry, MB&B, Physics, or Biology Departments.
 Application forms for these departments are available at: https://admission.wesleyan.edu/apply/.